yezhiyi9670/occlusion-culling-fix-sodium/README.md

 Side Effects
 -----

-This is a temp fix which fixes the bug by breaking features.
-The side effect of the mod is reducing FPS, but no significant performance drops have been measured so far.
+Though being an almost-proper fix, this fix does not completely match the intention of the original code.
+This might result in minor performance loss.
+However, we did not find significant performance drops.

 Related Information
 -----